realbugdigger/MinesweeperHack/README.md

 ## Alternate ways of approaching the game

 When we open the game we can see that it consists of a minefield.
-The way I would program this game is to make minefield as a matrix and obviously mines should be loaded at random fields everytime we start a game.
+The way I would program this game is to make minefield as a matrix and making mines load at random fields everytime we start a game.
 So you can start with that assumption.
 Look for some kind of "random" function in PE imports and I think that can get you rolling.